-Castlery competes in the mid-to-upper online sofa tier, with clean-lined designs, modular options, and materials built for everyday use.
+Castlery sits in the mid-to-upper online sofa tier, with clean lines, modular options, and materials meant for daily use.

-We put four popular models—Auburn, Jonathan Leather, Hamilton, and Adams—through the same routines (work-from-couch hours, long movie nights, gaming, quick naps, and hosting).
-If you only read one line: Auburn is the most reliable all-rounder, Jonathan Leather is the easiest to wipe clean, Hamilton is the most lounge-forward, and Adams is the best fit when you want a more upright seat.
+We ran Auburn, Jonathan Leather, Hamilton, and Adams through the same routine—work-from-couch hours, long movie nights, gaming, quick naps, and hosting.
+The short version: Auburn was the steadiest all-rounder, Jonathan Leather was the fastest to wipe down, Hamilton was the most lounge-first, and Adams suited a more upright seat.

 Table of Contents